WSShawn/GAN/README.md

 ![image](https://user-images.githubusercontent.com/114659655/209209427-4f39756c-a68d-4a63-a3b6-1b3382c72af3.png)

-The images look noisy because of the reduced number of epochs, which we have fixed because of ressource constraints.
-The networks have not been training enough in order to reproduce visible features.
-However, for some images some shapes are starting to get visible.
-Below we find the code for illustrating of some of the obtained images:
+The images look very noisy.
+We cannot conclude on the performance of our networks based on this result.
+Let us take a look at the loss functions for the generator and the discriminator

 ```
 """Plot of obtained images throught imshow